 This webinar was presented by the USDOE’s Office of Safe and Healthy Students’ Safe and Supportive Schools (S3) Technical Assistance Center and the School Turnaround Learning Communities presented the Webinar, “Making the Case for the Importance of School Climate and Its Measurement in Turnaround Schools," on September 20, 2012.

 The School Experience: Risk or Protective Factor for Bullying?
-NEW

 Four questions are addressed in this presentation: What is school climate and how does it impact student behavior?
 What school factors facilitate bullying behaviors?
 What school factors decrease bullying?
 What school-wide practices prevent and reduce bullying?